Luxurious Hotel on Each Hawaiian Island

 This island is one of the most popular destinations in Hawaii because it is home to the state capitol of Honolulu.
 At the same time, it is home to the majority of Hawaii’s population, making it the busiest island among the six.

 Oahu is a vibrant mix of natural and cultural wonders with the entertainment and amenities of the 21st century.
 It has the perfect combination of beaches, food, history, and culture.
-This island is referred to as “The Gathering Place” as all airports from around the world land in Oahu.
+They refer this island as “The Gathering Place” because all airports from around the world land in Oahu.

-Kahala’s location is in the prime Honolulu neighborhood which is away from the chaos of Waikiki, which makes it more charming for tourists who want some peace and quiet while in Hawaii.
-Previous guests also commended the resorts world class service, which starts by the time their receptionists welcome you, to the time you check out.
-Staff members addressing you by name throughout your stay is also a nice, personalized touch which made guests feel important and prioritized.
+Kahala’s location is in the prime Honolulu neighborhood which is away from the chaos of Waikiki.
+This makes it more charming for tourists who want some peace and quiet while in Hawaii.
+Previous guests also commended the resorts world class service; it starts by the time their receptionists welcome you, to the time you check out.
+Staff members addressing you by name throughout your stay is also a nice.
+They have this personalized touch which made guests feel important and prioritized.

 The hotel also offers free limo service delivers guests anywhere in the local area in the afternoons and early evenings.

 In Lanai, two locations of The Four Seasons are regarded as the best in the island.
-The one at Manele Bay is a luxury resort secluded on the small island of Lanai, offering top-rated dining, a pristine pool and spa.
+The one at Manele Bay is a luxury resort secluded on the small island of Lanai.
+This offers a top-rated dining, a pristine pool and spa.
 It is also known for its exceptional service including a 24-hour concierge, numerous beach and pool attendants, and twice-daily housekeeping.

-However, please do remember that getting to this island requires a second small plane ride, or ferry ride, and the hotel is 20 minutes from Lanai City.
-The on-site restaurants are pricey, and there is a fee to use the Wi-Fi, but a long list of freebies help compensate.
+However, do remember getting to this island requires a second small plane ride, or ferry ride.
+The hotel is 20 minutes from Lanai City.
+The on-site restaurants are pricey, and there is a fee to use the Wi-Fi.
+But a long list of freebies help compensate.

 The other location at Koele is a serene, upscale resort with a Greg Norman-designed golf course.
 The resort is just a short walk from town, which many enjoy because of the nearby and) dining options.